How can PwC Belgium help you to become #PillarTwoReady?

 What is Pillar Two?

-Pillar Two introduces a global minimum Effective Tax Rate (ETR) via a system where multinational groups with consolidated revenue over €750m are subject to a minimum ETR of 15% on income arising in low-tax jurisdictions.
+Pillar Two introduces a global minimum Effective Tax Rate (ETR) for multinational groups with a consolidated revenue of over €750m.
+These groups are now subject to a minimum ETR of 15% on income arising in low-tax jurisdictions.

 When does Pillar Two come into effect?